 If you want to enjoy authentic sushi in Kyoto...

-Sushi MatsumotoWe cannot afford to miss out Tthis wonderful Michelin-starred restaurant really has no need for introductions.
+Sushi MatsumotoWe cannot afford to miss out this wonderful Michelin-starred restaurant which really has no need for introductions.
 Trained in Tokyo, the birthplace of Edo-style sushi, the chef uses traditional ingredients such as akazu (red vinegar).
-Its fragrance in the rice is the first thing many people notice thanks to the chef’s technique of hand-rolling the sushi one by one.
-If you visit even once, you will surely fall in love with not just the sushis' delicious flavor but the accommodating chefs and friendly atmosphere in the restaurant.
+Its fragrance in the rice is the first thing many people notice thanks to the chef’s great skill in hand-rolling the sushi.
+If you visit even once, you will surely fall in love with not just the sushi’s delicious flavor but also the accommodating chefs and friendly atmosphere in the restaurant.

 Sushi YoshidaOn top of being a great sushi restaurant, Sushi Yoshida prepares a host of seasonal dishes you can enjoy.
 It offers an outstanding à la carte service with in-season ingredients and the menu even includes nabe (hot pot).
 If it is your first time visiting this restaurant, you can let the chef know in advance what your tastes and budget are, and he will arrange a menu for you.
 The restaurant offers tables and private rooms so that you can enjoy group and family gatherings.
 Reservations are required!

 Sushi Mizuki - The Ritz Carlton KyotoOpened in February 2014 inside The Ritz Carlton’s basement, this is one of Kyoto’s most prominent sushi restaurants.
-Sushi Mizuki is the sushi counter of the Japanese-style restaurant Mizuki.
-The chefs there—just like the hotel staff—spare no effort to give visitors a good time.
-The fresh nigiri sushi served with perfect timing and the special sushi menu that you could not have anywhere else are on the menu that you could not have anywhere else is all the parts of their efforts.
+Opened in February 2014 on The Ritz Carlton’s basement floor, this restaurant has become one of Kyoto’s most prominent sushi restaurants.
+Sushi Mizuki is the sushi counter of the Japanese restaurant Mizuki.
+The chefs there—just like the hotel staff—spare no effort to make sure the visitors are having a good time.
+The fresh nigiri sushi served with perfect timing and the special sushi menu that you cannot have anywhere else are combined with the great service of the place making this a restaurant you cannot find anywhere else.
 You will surely not forget the time spent in this restaurant even if it is part of a long trip.
-With the wonderful sushi cuisine you can enjoy to your heart’s content accompanied by lively, pleasant conversation with the chefs, why don’t you pay them a visit?
+With the wonderful sushi cuisine you can enjoy to your heart’s content, accompanied by lively, pleasant conversation with the chefs, so why don’t you pay them a visit?